skloibi/smtlibtools/README.md

 # SMT#

 This project provides a parser for a limited subset of the [SMT-LIB standard](http://smtlib.cs.uiowa.edu/) for interaction with
 Satisfiability Modulo Theory (SMT) solvers.
-While the parser is generated using an attributed grammar and the [Coco/R](http://www.ssw.uni-linz.ac.at/Coco/) compiler generator.
+The parser is generated using an attributed grammar and the [Coco/R](http://www.ssw.uni-linz.ac.at/Coco/) compiler generator.
 By now, mostly the theories of **FixedSizeBitVector** and **FloatingPoint** are supported and internally represented in a graph-like structure of first-class expression types.

+Users can provide formulas either via direct input or by loading target files.
-The tool then allows to print the resulting expressions (starting from the formula *leaves* - i.e. the variable usages) as well as export of [GraphVIZ](https://graphviz.org/) code for visualization.
+The tool then allows to print the resulting expressions (starting from the formula *leaves* - i.e. the variable usages) as well as export of [GraphVIZ](https://graphviz.org/) code for visualization (see the [DOT specification](https://graphviz.gitlab.io/_pages/doc/info/lang.html) for information about styles and syntax).

-See the [DOT](https://graphviz.gitlab.io/_pages/doc/info/lang.html) format for more information.
+This export functionality especially useful, as SMT-LIB formulas tend to get quite large (even more so when generated automatically) and - due to the syntax - are often hard to analyse in their raw form.

 This project was developed as a toy application to learn and explore some of the unique language features of C#, thus some components were specifically designed to embrace concepts like *runtime supported generic types*,